AlexanderPoone/Proj_Mgmt_Project/research/notes.md

 * pygraphviz -->

 # Future work
+In the future, we plan to allow users to customise the triage categories, for instance, adding a class called `class:build` (used to belong to `class:software`) for issues regarding building executables from source.

-In the future, we plan to add "`severity:<level>`" (in a scale from 1 to 10) labels to rate the seriousness of a `software` bug, once the issue has been classified as one.
+Additionally, we plan to add "`severity:<level>`" (in a scale from 1 to 10) labels to rate the seriousness of a `software` bug, once the issue has been classified as one.

 At the moment, developers resort to assess and input the bug severity manually, like this GitHub repository does: https://github.com/oncletom/nodebook/issues?q=is%3Aopen+is%3Aissue (`⏱ effort:💪💪`).
 It will be difficult to rely only on static code analysis for bug seriousness rating.
 This is because bug severity rating is language-specific, environment-specific, and is dependent on the project team's own history with bugs for training.